-I’m sorry to report that the late night G&Ts don’t do your performance any good at all.
+I’m sorry to report that those late night gin and tonics don’t do your performance any good at all.
 In fact, the research suggests that consuming alcohol is detrimental to performance and recovery.

 Believe it or not though, for a time it was believed that alcohol in small amounts could help improve athletic performance!

 Since then, many studies, including this one, titled Alcohol and its Effects on Sprint & Middle Distance Running found that alcohol is detrimental.
 Even if you usually drink moderately, but go wild to celebrate once in a while.
 That binge drinking makes a difference to the success of your marathon training plan… and not a positive one.